tradecraftio/tradecraft/contrib/macdeploy/README.md

 make deploy
 ```

-When complete, it will have produced `Bitcoin-Core.zip`.
+When complete, it will have produced `Freicoin.zip`.

 ## SDK Extraction